lockykeaney/reddit-clone/README.md

 `yarn components:watch` if you need to adjust and tweak the components as they are being used in the FE

 Import the components to use from `@packages/components`

 ---

+## API Server (NOT WORKING)

+Express server with a MongoDB backend, running together in a docker orchestration.
+(Needs Docker installed to run)

+`docker-compose up` to build and launch the backend.

+---